Black Friday Code: DIGEST35

 Better Blood Sugar Control

-In a review of studies exploring the effects of CoQ10 on type 2 diabetes, the supplement significantly improved two markers of blood sugar control (hemoglobin A1c and fasting blood glucose).
-HDL cholesterol also improved compared to controls [19].
+For people with Type 2 diabetes, CoQ10 significantly improved two markers of blood sugar control (hemoglobin A1c and fasting blood glucose), according to one review.
+HDL cholesterol also improved 21

 Improved Fibromyalgia Symptoms

-Three small trials that explored the effects of CoQ10 on fibromyalgia noted [21]:
+Three trials that explored the effects of CoQ10 on fibromyalgia found 23:

-• 300 mg per day of CoQ10 for 40 days significantly improved depression scores compared to placebo.
+• 300 mg/day of CoQ10 for 40 days significantly improved depression scores

-• 400 mg per day of CoQ10 for six months significantly improved physical pain scores compared to placebo.
+• 400 mg/day of CoQ10 for six months significantly improved physical pain scores.

 Other Potential Benefits